rgacote/dinosaurdance/content/posts/programming-elixir-notes-ch-15.md

 1. Processes can be linked together to handle process death, for example.
    Better to use OTP Supervisors for this.

+1. Elixir docs note you should usually use `spawn_link` and not `spawn`.
+   `spawn_link` connects child to parent in way I don't yet fully understand.
+   Initial understanding is that backtraces (exits and exceptions) show parent in the backtrace.

+1. `spawn_monitor` is more understandable to me.
+   The parent receives exit message from the child.

+   Tried working through how to catch exceptions but have not gotten the pattern matching right yet.

+1. The _Parallel Map_ section answers the question of how to receive messages in order.
+   Use the original pid (`^pid`) in the map.

+1. Tested this by rewriting the spawned anonymous function to sleep a random amount of time
+    {{< highlight elixir >}}
+    Parallel.pmap 1..10, fn(number) ->
+      random_seconds = Enum.random(0..10) * 1000
+      IO.puts("#{random_seconds}")
+      :timer.sleep(random_seconds)
+    number * number
+    end
+    {{< /highlight >}}

 ## WorkingWithMultipleProcesses-1
 Ran on my machine.